Privacy Preserving Image Registration: Introduction

+Due to the evolving juridical landscape on data protection, medical image analysis tools need to be adapted to guarantee compliance with regulations currently existing in many countries, such as the European General Data Protection Regulation (GDPR) \footnote{\url{https://gdpr-info.eu/}}, or the US Health Insurance Portability and Accountability Act (HIPAA)\footnote{\url{https://www.hhs.gov/hipaa/index.html}}.
+Medical imaging information falls within the realm of personal health data \citep{lotan2020medical} and its sensitive nature should ultimately require the analysis under privacy preserving constraints, for instance by preventing to share the image content in clear form.

-Advanced cryptographic tools enabling data processing without disclosing it in cleartext hold great potential in sensitive data analysis problems (e.g., \citep{Lauter21eprint}).
+Advanced cryptographic tools hold great potential in sensitive data analysis problems (e.g., \citep{Lauter21eprint}).
 Examples of such approaches are Secure-Multi-Party-Computation (MPC) \citep{yao1982protocols} and Homomorphic Encryption (HE) \citep{rivest1978data}.
 While MPC allows multiple parties to jointly compute a common function over their private inputs and discover no more than the output of this function, HE enables computation on encrypted data without disclosing either the input data or the result of the computation.

-This work presents a new methodological framework allowing image registration under privacy constraints.
+This work presents \emph{privacy-preserving image registration} (PPIR), a new methodological framework allowing image registration under privacy constraints.
 To this end, we reformulate the image registration problem to integrate cryptographic tools, namely MPC or FHE, thus preserving the privacy of the image data.
-Due to the well-known scalability issues of such cryptographic techniques, we investigate strategies for the practical use of privacy-preserving image registration (PPIR) through gradient approximations, array packing and matrix partitioning.
-In our experiments, we evaluate the effectiveness of PPIR in linear and non-linear registration problems.
-Our results demonstrate the feasibility of PPIR and pave the way for the application of image registration in sensitive medical imaging applications.
+Due to the well-known scalability issues of such cryptographic techniques, we investigate strategies for the practical use of PPIR.
+In our experiments, we evaluate the effectiveness of PPIR on a variety of registration tasks and medical imaging modalities.
+Our results demonstrate the feasibility of PPIR and pave the way for the application of secured image registration in sensitive medical imaging applications.